Rhein-Main Air Base: Post-Cold War

-Special Operations
+Special operations

-Although the major mission of Rhein-Main Air Base was strategic and tactical airlift, the base also operated a substantial special operations mission.
+Although the primary mission of Rhein-Main was strategic and tactical airlift, the base also operated a substantial set of special operations missions.

-The 7406th Operations Squadron was activated at Rhein-Main on 10 May 1955 and received its first aircraft (RB-50s) in March 1956.
-The RB-50s were replaced with specially configured C-130A-II reconnaissance aircraft in 1958.
-The 7406th owned and maintained the aircraft and provided the flight crews.
-A separate USAF Security Service squadron provided the crew for the intelligence collection positions on the aircraft.
+The 7406th Operations Squadron was activated at Rhein-Main on 10 May 1955 receiving its first aircraft (RB-50s) in March 1956.
+These jet-powered aircraft were replaced with specially configured C-130A-II reconnaissance aircraft in 1958, mostly indistinguishable from other common C-130 aircraft.
+The 7406th operated and maintained the aircraft and provided the front-end flight crews (pilots, navigators, flight engineers, etc.).
+A separate USAF Security Service squadron provided the crew as intelligence collection operators on the aircraft.

 One of these C-130s (56-0528) was shot down with the loss of a crew of seventeen over Yerevan, Soviet Armenia on 2 September 1958.
 Four Soviet MiG-17 pilots took turns firing on the unarmed C-130 when the American aircraft penetrated Soviet airspace while on a mission along the Turkish-Armenian border.

-Between June 5–10, 1967, during the Arab-Israeli Six-Day War, the 7406th flew dangerous, unarmed missions over the battle gathering electronic intelligence data.
-The 7406th continued flying recon missions from Rhein-Main in the C-130B models until 30 June 1973 when the squadron's sister Security Service flying squadron moved to Ellinikon International Airport, near Athens, Greece (known to the U.S. as Hellenikon AB).
+Between 5–10 June 1967, during the Arab-Israeli Six-Day War, the 7406th flew missions over the battle zone gathering electronic intelligence data.

+The 7406th continued flying recon missions from Rhein-Main in the C-130B models until 30 June 1973 when the squadron's sister Security Service flying squadron moved to Ellinikon International Airport, Athens, Greece (known to the U.S. as Hellenikon Air Base).
 Operational missions were flown until 13 June 1974 from Greece when the unit was disbanded.
-The 7206th nomenclature continued, embodied in the 7206th Air Base Group which was a support group in Athens until 1993.
-Surveillance missions continued at Hellenikon under the auspices of the 6916th ESS.
+The 7206th nomenclature continued, embodied in the 7206th Air Base Group as a support group in Athens until 1993.
+Surveillance missions continued from Hellenikon under the auspices of the 6916th Electronic Security Squadron (ESS).